sobjornstad/esc/docs/manual.md

   ordinarily values are removed and added from the *bottom* of the stack, not the top.
 However, it does get referenced occasionally.

-*Note: If you are familiar with stacks from computer science, you may be puzzled as to why esc pushes and pops from the *bottom* of the stack, as opposed to the more normal top.
+*Note: If you are familiar with stacks from computer science, you may be puzzled as to why esc pushes and pops from the* bottom *of the stack, as opposed to the more normal top.
 The answer is that if you do it this way, non-commutative operations appear on the screen in the correct order.
-If numbers were popped from the top of the stack, you would see 5 above 7, but when you pressed the - key, 5 would be popped first and used as the first argument and you would get the answer -2, which would be confusing.*
+If numbers were popped from the top of the stack, you would see 5 closer to the end of the stack than 7, but when you pressed the - key, 5 would be popped first and used as the first argument and you would get the answer -2, which would be confusing.*

 As you play with the stack, adding numbers and performing operations, you will eventually want to get rid of parts of the stack, or perhaps duplicate or